 The same way code compilation errors stop your deployment, security issues should block the deployment as well.
 Create automatic security checkpoints to enforce quality goals, and stop the pipeline if the number of security bugs is higher than a goal.
 Seek solutions that integrate with your deployment server (such as Jenkins).

 Pain Point #4: Manual pen-testing becomes a bottleneck

 Solution: Automate protection of business logic flaws

 Business logic flaws (also known as design flaws) are an important group of security issues that detection tools can not identify.
 To mitigate the bottleneck of manually reviewing business logic flaws, automate the input validation using solutions and architectures that are secure from the start.
 Then, integrate the output of the solutions with the audit tools.
-The combination of automating the protection and connecting the protection with audit tools allows to automate a large part of the manual pen-testing activities.
+The combination of automating the protection and connecting the protection with audit tools allows automation of most manual pen-testing activities.

 Pain Point #5: Poor visibility of security track record